A topic from the subject of Decomposition in Chemistry.

 Introduction

-A decomposition reaction is a chemical reaction in which a compound breaks down into two or more simpler substances.
-The decomposition of a compound can be caused by heat, light, or a chemical change.
-The balancing of decomposition reactions is essential to ensure that the number of atoms of each element in the reactants and products is the same.
+A decomposition reaction is a chemical reaction where a single compound breaks down into two or more simpler substances.
+This breakdown can be triggered by heat, light, or electricity.
+Balancing these reactions is crucial to ensure the law of conservation of mass is upheld – meaning the number of atoms of each element remains the same on both sides (reactants and products) of the equation.

 Basic Concepts

-• The law of conservation of mass states that the total mass of the reactants in a chemical reaction must be equal to the total mass of the products.
+• The law of conservation of mass dictates that matter is neither created nor destroyed during a chemical reaction; therefore, the total mass of reactants equals the total mass of products.

 Applications